 Distracted driving presents a serious threat to drivers all over the nation.
 The National Highway Traffic Safety Administration reports 3,450 people lost their lives in accidents involving distracted driving in 2016, and thousands more reported injuries.
 If you or someone you love was injured in an accident with a distracted driver in Savannah, you deserve fair compensation from the negligent party.
-Contact the attorneys at Butler Prather LLP for a free case evaluation.
+Contact the Savannah car accident attorneys at Butler Prather LLP at (706) 322-1990 for a free case evaluation.

 Many types of distracted driving exist.
 The Centers for Disease Control and Prevention classifies distracted driving as falling into one of three major categories.